creativettsa/creativettsa.github.io/README.md

-# nxfairlywell.github.io
+# Creative Technology website
-The Creative Technology's website
+The Creative Technology's frontend website, this repo was created for beta version testing.